jponf/paraulogic-solver/README.md

 # paraulogic-solver

-Dummy solver for the paraulógic game.
+Simple solver for the paraulógic game.

+Based on a static words knowledge base.